garycrawford/lein-life/README.md

 ## Working with a Life generated project
 ### Get REPL to api or site
-When you connect to a REPL in a Life project the REPL is actually running inside a Docker containe, so you have to do a remote connection to it:
+When you connect to a REPL in a Life project the REPL is actually running inside a Docker container, so you have to do a remote connection to it:

     ;; site
     $ lein repl :connect $DOCKER_IP:21212